Marach8/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script "pwd" prints the absolute path name of the current working directory The script "ls" displays the contents list of the current working directory
+The script "pwd" prints the absolute path name of the current working directory The script "ls" displays the contents list of the current working directory The script "cd" changes working directory to home directory